-Which US states have a ban on abortion?
+Which states have a ban on abortion in the United States?

-It has been over a year since the Supreme Court overturned Roe vs. Wade, leading many states to enact laws to curtail access to abortion.
+It has been two years since the Supreme Court overturned Roe vs. Wade, leading many states to enact laws to curtail access to abortion.

 Each time the curtailing of abortion rights, or the protection of them, has been put to the voters, the population has walked away with more protections for their reproductive freedoms.

-The latest state to watch this playout is Ohio, where 56 percent of voters approved a constitutional amendment to enshrine the right to an abortion in the state’s founding document.
-Ohio is a state that went for Donald Trump twice, and Tuesday’s election shows that protecting the right to an abortion transcends party politics.
+In Ohio 56 percent of voters approved a constitutional amendment to enshrine the right to an abortion in the state’s founding document.
+Ohio is a state that went for Donald Trump twice, and November’s election showed that protecting the right to an abortion transcends party politics.
+The debate tomorrow between Trump and Biden will definitely touch on this important subject.

 States with the most restrictive abortion laws